John Kerry is no longer with the Carnegie Endowment for International Peace.

-John Kerry is a visiting distinguished statesman at the Carnegie Endowment for International Peace, where he will focus on conflict resolution and global environmental challenges.
-He is also a distinguished fellow for global affairs at Yale University.
+John Kerry was a visiting distinguished statesman at the Carnegie Endowment for International Peace, where he focused on conflict resolution and global environmental challenges.

 Prior to being nominated and sworn in as secretary of state, Kerry served for more than twenty-five years as a U.S. senator from Massachusetts.
 He eventually served on the Senate Foreign Relations Committee as chairman.

 Shortly before he graduated from Yale University, Kerry volunteered for service in the United States Navy.
 He completed two tours of duty in Vietnam, after which he began a lifelong fight for his fellow veterans as a co-founder of the Vietnam Veterans of America.